-Although in 2021 spring hunting was supposedly permitted only for quail, the chosen dates for the season were purposely designed to overlap with the peak migration of the European Turtle-dove.
-Despite being a protected species that is red-listed by the IUCN as vulnerable to extinction and currently exempt from spring hunting by a moratorium, the extension of the season further towards the end of April put migrating turtle-doves at enormous risk from illegal hunting.
+During the years when Turtle-dove hunting was not permitted, although spring hunting was supposedly permitted only for Quail, the chosen dates for the season were still purposely designed to overlap with the peak migration of the Turtle-dove – a protected species that is red-listed by the IUCN as vulnerable to extinction.
+The extension of the season further towards the end of April put migrating Turtle-doves at enormous risk from illegal hunting.

-BirdLife Malta monitored the hunting season with the aim of reporting and documenting the killing of protected species, especially the turtle-dove.
+BirdLife Malta monitored these hunting seasons with the aim of reporting and documenting the killing of protected species, especially the Turtle-dove.

 To help in our efforts, we raised awareness amongst the public on how to identify and report any illegal hunting and so designed a video to explain all one needs to know about the very evident differences between the two species.